 Like today, the women who found true friendship were blessed indeed.

 Most scholars agree these women were doing what was necessary to ensure gender equality.
-Remember, they lived in a time when marriage would have meant giving up a career and any personal wealth to a husband.
-By living with another likeminded woman, they were able to maintain a financial independence that couldn’t be achieved otherwise.
+They lived in a time when marriage would have meant giving up a career and ceding any personal wealth to a husband.
+By living with another like-minded woman, they were able to maintain financial independence that could not be achieved otherwise.